-Intake and exhaust pipe sizing -- Size pipe according to tables 6 and 7.
+Intake and exhaust pipe sizing -- Size pipe according to-TABLE 6 (minimum) and TABLE 7 (maximum).
 Count all elbows inside and outside the home.
-Table 6 lists the minimum vent pipe lengths permitted.
-Table 7 lists the maximum pipe lengths permitted.

 NOTE - Lennox offers a glueless vent adapter kit 17H92 as an option for exhaust exiting at the furnace top cap coupling.